JamesTsay-12/blog-site/_posts/2025-07-09-wealth-allocations-what-people-do-vs-what-works.md

 - Reassess allocation by tier and goals
 - Prioritize higher-return assets over “safe” ones if able to take higher risks
+- Discuss how to invest in the nontraditional assets like private equity and alternatives with those who are well-educated and successful with these investments
 - Gradually shift allocations as access improves
-- Consider practical advice from experts (I'll provide examples in follow-up blogs)
+- Consider practical advice from experts to max performance with less hassle (I'll provide examples in follow-up blogs)

 This blog is also providing more of a basis for why the wealthy can get even more wealthy faster than others - they have much more ability to take risks, tools, and access points for different investments at their disposal.